 If employers cannot show that employees are commuting the required minimum to a fixed workplace, there are two options:

 Keep paying the fixed commuter allowance, knowing it will be taxed as part of the employee’s salary.

 Compensate the employee based on expense or mileage claims submitted for each trip.

 The second solution will avoid unpleasant surprises on the employee's payslip.

-As of publication date, it appears that there will not be a tax-free home working allowance in the near future.
+At initial publication date, it appeared that there will not be a tax-free home working allowance in the near future.

 Alternatively, organisations can compensate employees working from home by covering the costs of their equipment, internet connection or mobile subscription following the existing WKR regulations.

 MobileXpense proactively researches any changes in regulations and updates them in the system.
 This means that MobileXpense customers with entities in the Netherlands do not have to do anything to be compliant with the new rules.
 We take care of the updates for them.